 An Instrument Designed for your Research

 The HAXPES Lab‘s compact design ensures that it is an efficient solution for laboratory based measurements.
 Fast and simple sample introduction is matched with a motorised analysis stage, resulting in an efficient and easy to use system.
-HAXPES Lab can further be equipped with a number of axial equipment, e.g. soft X-ray sources and charge neutralisation are available, be extended with, for example preparation chambers, and integrated into the Materials Innovations Platform (MIP), where instrumentation for growth and detailed characterization of samples in-situ are combined in one platform.
+HAXPES Lab can further be equipped with a number of axial equipment, e.g. soft X-ray sources and charge neutralisation are available, be extended with, for example preparation chambers, and integrated into the Materials Innovations Platform (MIP), where instrumentation for growth and detailed characterisation of samples in-situ are combined in one platform.

 Scienta Omicron‘s service contracts and worldwide service network provides ready support for our customers in all major markets.